 The backup contains all privacyIDEA configuration, the contents of the directory /etc/privacyidea, the encryption key, the configured administrators, the complete token database (MySQL) and Audit log.
-Furthermore if you are running
+Furthermore if you are running FreeRADIUS the backup also contains the /etc/freeradius/clients.conf file.

-Figure 1.20: You can create new token administrators, delete them and change their passwords.
+Fig. 1.28: You can create new token administrators, delete them and change their passwords.

-Figure 1.21: In the FreeRADIUS settings you can create and delete RADIUS clients.
+Fig. 1.29: In the FreeRADIUS settings you can create and delete RADIUS clients.